Davideck123/bomberman/README.md

 Appears when player dies.

 ### ``Gate.cs``
-Controls the gate where player has to go.
+Controls the gate object where player has to go.

 ### ``LevelCreator.cs``
 Randomly spawns objects to make levels not look the same every time.